sanketshirsath226/Biomass_Management_Backend/README.md

     # Cookie expiration time in milliseconds
     COOKIE_EXPIRE=
     ```
-3. Duplicate the `config.example.env` file and rename it to `config.env`.
+3. Duplicate the `config.example.env` file and rename it to `.env`.
 Update the values for each parameter according to your configuration.
 ### Running the Application
 1. Start the server:
     ```bash